A physical model for efficient ranking in networks: Parameters used for regularizing ranking methods

 \section{Parameters used for regularizing ranking methods}

-During comparison of SpringRank to other methods, some methods were unable to return a valid output for certain data types.
+When comparing SpringRank to other methods, we need to deal with the fact that certain network structures cause other methods to fail to return any output.
 Eigenvector Centrality cannot, for example, be applied to directed trees, yet this is precisely the sort of structure that one might expect when hierarchy becomes extreme.
-Therefore, in our comparisons, we performed small amounts of regularization, described below.